Immorpher/Bandither/README.md

 Within the "glsl" folder there is a "bandither.glsl" file which has options you can use to cusomize the shader:
 "coloramt" is the amount of colors per channel (red,green,blue).
 The lower the number, the more more bands and less colors used.
 "bandcurve" is the amount to non-linearly skew banding.
 Higher numbers have smoother darks and band brights more, which is good for dark games.
+"dithertype1" has 8 styles of dithering which include: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
-"dithertype" has 8 styles of dithering which include: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
+"dithertype2" also has 8 styles of dithering which include: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
+"ditherblend" is how much to blend first and second dithers from completely first (0) to completely second (1) and inbetween.
 "ditheramt" is the amount of dithering from 0 to 1, and inbetween.
 A value of 0 produces sharp color bands, while 1 is completely dithered.
 "ditherscale" is the pixel scale for dithering.
 Normally it should be 1, but if you are playing at a lower resolution, this may need to be increased to match pixel size.